USEPA/RAQSAPI/README.md

 function with the parameter “email” set to an existing account.
 A new key will be e-mailed to the account given.

-The credentials used to access the Data Mart API service are stored in an R environment variable that needs to be set every time the RAQSAPI library is attached or the key is changed.
+The credentials used to access the Data Mart API service are stored in a R environment variable that needs to be set every time the RAQSAPI library is attached or the key is changed.
 Without valid credentials, the Data Mart server will reject any request sent to it.
 The key used with Data Mart is a key and is not a password, so the RAQSAPI library